script32/face/api/user/addFace.md

-## /kycface/user/addFace
+## /user/addFace

 Register additional faces to the user to increase accuracy.
-Anywhere between 1-5 faces would be sufficient in most scenarios. the faceId would be provided back in the response.
+Anywhere between 1-5 faces would be sufficient in most scenarios.
+The faceId would be provided back in the response.
 If the face is not detected by the system then the faceId would not be present in the response.

 * **URL** : `/user/addFace`